 The goal of Decision Day is to recognize ALL high school seniors for their postsecondary plans and encourage younger students and families to prepare early for postsecondary education.
 It is important that we celebrate this big step for seniors and involving underclassmen helps to build a stronger college-going culture and informed student pipeline.
-Decision Day is held annually on or around May 1 and is designed to align with the dates that seniors must notify a college of their plans to enroll.
+Decision Day is held annually on or around May 1.

 Why celebrate Decision Day?